Navdevl/prathipablog/exampleSite/content/post/journey-of-healing-growth.md

-+++
+---
-author = "Prathipa"
+author: "Prathipa"
+title: "A Flood of Memories in Bangalore"
+date: "2024-05-04"
-title = "A Flood of Memories in Bangalore" date = "2024-05-04" description = "I'm in Bangalore this weekend to visit my newlywed Anna and Anni!
-Being back in this city brings back a flood of memories.." categories = [
+description: "I'm in Bangalore this weekend to visit my newlywed Anna and Anni!
+Being back in this city brings back a flood of memories.."
+image: "gratitude.jpg"
+categories:
-    "Personal"
+    - "Personal"
-]
-tags = [
-    'Personal Development', "Happiness", "Self-Improvement" ] image = "gratitude.jpg"
-+++
+tags:
+    - "Personal Development"
+    - "Happiness"
+    - "Self-Improvement"
+---

 ## A Flood of Memories in Bangalore